How one animal shelter director made big changes to save pets’ lives

 Sarah Hock was a bit overwhelmed.
 In April of 2019, she moved from Phoenix, Arizona (where she had worked 15 years in a variety of animal welfare roles), to Olympia, Washington, to become the executive director of Joint Animal Services.

-The shelter, which serves an 800-mile radius and takes in 5,000 pets a year, was operating under the same challenges that face many municipal facilities: budgetary constraints, low morale and outdated protocols.
+The shelter, which serves an 800-mile radius and takes in 5,000 pets a year, was operating under the same challenges that face many municipal facilities: budgetary constraints and outdated protocols.

 “Joint Animal Services had made some positive changes a year or two before, but to a certain extent, was still trapped in this-is-how-we’ve-always-done-it mode,” Sarah says.
 “I was hired to re-envision what we could be doing in the community and how to move forward.”